dfkaye/where.js/README.md

 ### dom-console

-A copy of my dom-console library is included in the browser suite for tape, and can be found in the [test/util](/test/util) folder.
-The dom-console merely writes console.log statements to the DOM.
+A copy of my [dom-console](https://github.com/dfkaye/dom-console) library is included in the browser suite for tape, and can be found in the [test/util](/test/util) folder.
+The dom-console merely writes `console.log()` statements to a list in the DOM.

 custom strategy